hobyr/hobyr.github.io/_posts/2023-01-07-neovim_setup.md

 1. TOC
 {:toc}

+---

 Running almost always in Ubuntu, I wanted to get familiar with the terminal and its tools.
 One of these tools are text editors, and I read countless pieces about Vim being better than Emacs and vice-versa.

 I've been running with Vim for almost 2 years now and I find it a superb text editor.
-After finding out about Neovim, a supposedly improvement over Vim, I wanted to give it a try.
+After finding out about Neovim, supposedly an improvement over Vim, I wanted to give it a try.

 Although it took me several months and plugins to find a suitable Vim configuration, I feared moving to Neovim would be a headache but not at all!
 The transition to Neovim was almost seamless.